cryzed/Sublime-Text-3-Pulse-Plugin/README.md

 Sublime Text 3 Pulse Plugin
 ===========================

-A Plugin for Sublime Text 3 that provides one command via Ctrl+Shift+P which starts and stops gradually shifting the current theme's background color, making it appear to pulse.
+A Plugin for Sublime Text 3 that provides one command ("Toggle Pulse View") which starts and stops gradually shifting the current theme's background color, making it appear to pulse.

 Screenshots